itchyshin/mice_sex_diff/README.md

 The html file (preview [here](https://htmlpreview.github.io/?https://github.com/itchyshin/mice_sex_diff/blob/master/Supplement.html), or [download](https://github.com/itchyshin/mice_sex_diff/blob/master/Supplement.html) (and "save file") to open locally) provides the most comprehensive overview of our workflow and analyses without having to rerun the analyses yourself.

+The shinyApp to look at male / female bias in means and variablity in traits, procedures and functional groups can be found here: https://szaj.shinyapps.io/SexDifference_Shiny/

 # Datasets
  Unfortunately, the raw data file can not be provided via Github, as it is too large (274MB).
 However, it is freely accessible and uploaded to [zenodo.org](https://doi.org/10.5281/zenodo.3759701).
 As such, we have already processed the raw data file and provide a cleaned up file which is less computationally intensive to deal with.
 The file has been saved in a folder called `export`.
 This file is used for all further processing and analysis.